WordPress/gutenberg/packages/components/src/range-control/README.md

 - Type: `Number`
 - Required: No

+#### required

+If true having the input field empty is invalid if false having the input field empty is valid.

+- Type: `Boolean`
+- Required: Yes
+- Default: true

 ## Related components

 - To collect a numerical input in a text field, use the `TextControl` component.